-Notification of Changes in Licensee's Operation and Extension of Scope
+7.7 Notification of Changes in Licensee's Operation and Extension of Scope

-- 7.5.10 The certification body shall require the operator to give notification of significant changes such as modification to the products, the manufacturing process, extension of acreage or changes to management, or ownership. - 7.5.11 The certification body shall assess the announced scope changes and have criteria for inspection or alternative action.
-Guidance: The operator shall not be allowed to release certified products resulting from such changes until the certification body has granted permission.
+- 7.7.1 The certification body shall require the operator to give notification, in a timely manner, of significant changes such as modification to the products, the manufacturing process, extension of acreage or changes to management, or ownership.
+The certification body shall require of the operator that he shall not release certified products resulting from such changes until the certification body has granted permission. - 7.7.2 The certification body shall assess the scope changes and have criteria for inspection or alternative action.

-7.6 Use of Licenses, Certificates and Certification Marks
+7.8 Use of Licenses, Certificates and Certification Marks

-- 7.6.1 The certification body shall exercise control over the use of its licenses, certificates and certification marks. - 7.6.2 A certification body may permit its mark to be applied by a non-licensed party (contracted operator or seller) on behalf of a licensee provided: - a. the non-licensed party is certified by another certification body that is accepted under 9.2.1; - b. the licensee has a system for control of the label use that is regulated by contract and that this system is verified by the licensee's certification body; - c. the certification body of the non-licensed party agrees to control and verify label use. - 7.6.3 The certification body shall have documents, which demonstrate its ownership or control of the certification mark, when such a mark exists. - 7.6.4 The certification body shall establish requirements concerning the use of its certification mark or other reference to the certification.
-These criteria shall require that the operator only makes claims regarding certification which are consistent with the scope of the certification that has been granted.
+- 7.8.1 The certification body shall exercise control over the use of its licenses, certificates and certification marks. - 7.8.2 A certification body may permit its mark to be applied by a non-licensee on behalf of a licensee53 provided: - a. the non-licensee is certified under a certification body program that is accepted under 9.2; - b. the licensee applies a system for control of the mark use that is regulated by contract and that this system is verified by the licensee's certification body; - c. the certification body of the non-licensee agrees to control and verify mark usage. - 7.8.3 The certification body shall have documents that demonstrate its ownership or control of the certification mark, when such a mark exists. - 7.8.4 The certification body shall establish requirements concerning the use of its certification mark or other reference to the certification. - 7.8.5 Certification bodies shall actively investigate suspected cases of fraud.